s-20/unnamed/DiceTypes.md

 The unnamed System uses a simple shorthand to tell you how your dice will work in a given roll.
 Most of the time, you're just rolling dice, or Normal Dice.
 For these rolls, you count any result of 5 or 6 as a success.
 The other dice are outlined below.

-## Simple Dice, Easy Dice, Hard Dice

-Simple dice work like normal dice, except you count a success on any result of 3+.

-Easy Dice work like normal dice, except you count a success on any result of 4+.

-Hard dice work like normal dice, except you count a success only on a result of 6.

-## Half Dice

-Half dice may be Simple, Easy, Normal, or Hard.
-Each success you get on Half dice only counts as one half of a success.
-You need at least on whole success before any count.

 ## Drama Dice

 [Drama Dice](DramaDice.md) are fully described in their own article.
 Drama Dice are a special pool of dice shared by the players and used to make modifications to checks, to add or change the scene in some way, and for other purposes.